WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 - <kbd>&#8595;</kbd> selects the next option unless no option or the last option is selected in which cases it selects the first option.
 - <kbd>&#8593;</kbd> selects the previous option unless no option or the first option is selected in which cases it selects the last option.
 - <kbd>Esc</kbd> hides the listbox without changing the value of the input textbox.
--  <kbd>Enter</kbd> chooses the selected option changing the input textbox value to match that of the chosen option and dispatching a custom event `ace-combobox-option-chosen`.
+-  <kbd>Enter</kbd> chooses the selected option changing the input textbox value to match that of the chosen option and dispatching the Option chosen custom event.
 This is also achieved by clicking on an option.
 An attribute `ace-combobox-no-input-update` can be added to the Combobox to dispatch the event without updating the input textbox.
 - When the Combobox loses focus the listbox is automatically hidden.
 If the listbox had a selected option before it was hidden that option is automatically chosen.